Much Ado About Nothing Lies and Deceit Quotes

-she were worse; think you of a worse title, and I will fit her to
+of a worse title, and I will fit her to it.
+Wonder not

-it.
-Wonder not till further warrant.
-Go but with me to-night, you
+till further warrant.
+Go but with me tonight, you

-shall see her chamber window ent'red, even the night before her
+shall see her chamber window entered, even the

 Now, if you are a maid, answer to this.

-I talk'd with no man at that hour, my lord.
+I talked with no man at that hour, my lord.

 In a fit of Shakespearean irony, Hero is condemned as a deceiver for telling the truth.